Kathie Brown Roberts P.C.

 Elder Law, Estate Planning, Probate & Guardianship Attorneys

-The firm’s managing attorney, Kathie Brown Roberts, JD, CELA, is currently one of two attorneys in the state of Utah certified as a Elder Law Attorney by the National Elder Law Foundation, the only elder law program accredited by the American Bar Association.
-She is the only Utah attorney member of the Special Needs Alliance.
-With over thirty years of experience, Kathie is also a past Chair of the Elder Law Section of the Utah State Bar, and a member of the National Academy of Elder Law Attorneys (NAELA), Academy of Special Needs Practitioners.
-She serves on the Utah Court Committee on Probate Rules and the Board of Directors for the National Elder Law Foundation.
+The firm’s managing attorney, Kathie Brown Roberts, JD, CELA and senior attorney Allison Barger, JD, CELA, are currently two of the three attorneys in the state of Utah certified as Elder Law Attorneys by the National Elder Law Foundation, the only elder law program accredited by the American Bar Association.
+With over thirty years of experience, Kathie is also a past Chair of the Elder Law Section of the Utah State Bar, a member of the National Academy of Elder Law Attorneys (NAELA), and the only Utah attorney member of the Special Needs Alliance.
+She was appointed to the Board of Directors for the National Elder Law Foundation in 2023.
+Kathie serves with Allison Barger on the Utah Court Committee on Probate Rules.

 Meet Our Attorneys